When is Flea Season: Map by State

 What are ticks and where to find them

 There are over 200 types of ticks in the United States.
 Ticks transmit diseases (like Lyme disease) when they feed on the blood of animals like dogs, cats, and rodents.
-Most species of ticks live east of the Rocky Mountains.
+Most species of ticks are typically found east of the Rocky Mountains.

 Common types of ticks in the United States

-But, even if you live on the west coast you aren’t entirely out of the woods.
-Ticks can be an even bigger problem if you live in more rural areas (i.e. tick-infested regions).
-Hiking in tall grass and wooded areas are other ways you can encounter ticks.
+But, even if you live in a western geographic location, you aren’t entirely out of the woods.
+Ticks and tick bites can be an even bigger problem if you live in more rural areas (i.e. tick-infested regions).

 What are fleas and where to find them